 A Digital Imaging Technician (D.I.T) is a relatively new role within the film industry and not everyone is clear about what a D.I.T does and how they fit within a film crew.
-D.I.T’s on a shoot are responsible for the technical set up of the camera for recording, the focus of this class will include detailed overviews of the following camera systems and recorders: Arri Alexa, Sony F55/F65, Red Epic, Canon C500/C300, Codex On-Board, Sound Devices Pix240, and the Gemini 4444.
+D.I.T’s on a shoot are responsible for the technical set up of the camera for recording.
+The focus of this class will include detailed overviews of the following camera systems and recorders: Arri Alexa, Sony F55/F65, Red Epic, Canon C500/C300, Codex On-Board, Sound Devices Pix240, and the Gemini 4444.

 The D.I.T serves a crucial role on set as the bridge between production and post-production.
-The course aims to take you through the D.I.T's duties on a typical shoot using waveforms and vector scopes to analyze the images coming from camera, on set color with the creation of “Look Up Tables” or LUTs, and dailies creation with sound syncing for delivery to post.
+The course aims to take you through the D.I.T's duties on a typical shoot using waveforms and vector scopes to analyze the images coming from the camera, on set color with the creation of “Look Up Tables” or LUTs, and dailies creation with sound syncing for delivery to post.
 This course provides practical and professional training and is a great overview of the job of the D.I.T from a technical point of view.
-After completing the course you should have gained enough knowledge to take your first steps into being a D.I.T with a solid understanding of the latest camera systems.
+After completing the course you will have gained enough knowledge to take your first steps into being a D.I.T with a solid understanding of the latest camera systems.

 Digital Imaging Technician: Waveforms & Vectorscopes